New Hampshire Child Care Scholarship Eligibility to be Expanded in 2024, Provider Reimbursement Rates Increased

 Under the new State Budget, families making 100 percent of the Federal Poverty Guidelines income levels or less (based on State figures from July 2023, $19,720 for a family of two, $24,860 for a family of three) will not have a cost share.
 Families earning between 100 percent and 138 percent of the Federal Poverty Guideline (for example, $27,214 for a family of two, or $34,307 for a family of three, in July 2023) will have a weekly cost share of $5.
 Families with incomes between 138 percent of the Federal Poverty Guidelines and 85 percent of the State Median Income will pay seven percent of their family income toward child care, the percentage of household income defined as affordable by the U.S. Department of Health and Human Services.
 If a household has multiple children in care, the cost share is divided among all children receiving care.

 Families must pay their cost share contribution before the scholarship subsidy is applied.
 Additionally, copayments, or the difference between a provider’s tuition rate and the Weekly Standard Rate set by the State, may be collected from families by providers if tuition exceeds the Weekly Standard Rate.
 For example, if a family of three with an infant who attends a licensed center-based provider that charges $420 per week for full time care, and the family’s household income is $80,000, the family’s cost share of $108 per week (7 percent of the household income, $5,600, divided by 52 weeks in a year) would be applied to the tuition price first and paid directly to the provider.
-Next, the Weekly Standard Rate for an infant in licensed center-based care ($295) would be applied to the tuition and paid to the provider through the scholarship program.
-This would leave an outstanding $17 per week that a provider could choose to charge to the family as a copayment.
-However, if the same family attends a similar provider that only charges $300 a week, the family would pay the $108 cost share, the scholarship program would pay the remaining $192, and the family would not have a co-pay.
+Next, the Weekly Standard Rate for an infant in licensed center-based care ($295) would be compared to the provider’s weekly rate for full-time infant care ($420).
+The amount paid by DHHS would be calculated using the lesser amount ($295) and subtracting from it the family cost share ($108).
+In this example, DHHS would pay $187 per week.
+This would leave an outstanding $125 per week that a provider could choose to charge to the family as a copayment.
+If the family is responsible for the copayment, they would pay $233 per week instead of the full cost of $420 per week.
+However, if the same family attends a similar provider that only charged $275 a week, the family would pay their $108 cost share, the scholarship program would pay $167, and the family would not have a co-pay.

 Families can work with a provider to determine eligibility, cost share, and copayment (if applicable) prior to enrollment if the family has an anticipated enrollment date with the provider.
 This early discussion can help families plan for budgeting purposes and to determine if there may be potential barriers that need to be addressed prior to the child’s start date.